 M/s M.J.
-Abedin & Co, Chartered Accountants, an independent firm of Moore Global Network Limited was appointed as the statutory auditor at the 41st Annual General Meeting of the company held on December 24, 2020.
-The statutory auditor has completed its first year of service to the company and has expressed its willingness to be reappointed for the financial year ending June 30, 2022.
+Abedin & Co, Chartered Accountants, a member firm of the Moore Global Network Limited, United Kingdom, was appointed as the statutory auditor at the 41st and 42nd Annual General Meetings of the company.
+The statutory auditor has completed its second year of service to the company and has expressed its willingness to be reappointed for the financial year ending June 30, 2023.
 Remuneration of the statutory auditor was fixed at Tk.
-900,000 for the previous financial year by shareholders at the 41st Annual General Meeting.
-The statutory auditor has expressed its request to consider enhancement of remuneration for the next financial year.
+1,200,000 for the previous financial year by shareholders at the 42nd Annual General Meeting.